Japan clears executives in Fukushima disaster case | The China Post

 Prosecutors had argued that the executives bore responsibility for the disaster because they were aware that a tsunami exceeding 10 meters (33 feet) could cause power loss and trigger a major disaster at the nuclear power plant.

-However, prosecutors had twice denied proceeding with the case, citing insufficient evidence and little chance to arrive at a conviction.
-Their decision forced state-appointed lawyers to take up the case.
+However, prosecutors had twice declined to proceed with the case, citing insufficient evidence and little chance of obtaining a conviction.
+This forced state-appointed lawyers to take up the case.

 The executives — TEPCO former-Chairman Tsunehisa Katsumata (79) and former vice presidents Sakae Muto (69) and Ichiro Takekuro (73) — said while they were aware of studies on the impact of tsunamis, they did not manage day-to-day operations and trusted those in charge of nuclear safety.